iogbole/israelo/_posts/2024-08-23-chelly-app.md

 Recently, Rochelle came up with a brilliant concept: a kid-friendly mobile app that serves as a creativity canvas for children.
 Her idea?
 To unlock kids’ imaginations and bring their creativity to life in a fun, interactive way.
 We discussed what motivates her to create this app, and I was blown away by how well-thought-out her vision was 😲.
 It was like she had been planning this for years.

-> "The success or failure of a product strongly depends on the user experience" Rochelle Ogbole
+**I didn't expect the Twitter to X reaction**

+She wants kids to be able to share their creations on social media as a feature.
+The look on her face when I told her that Twitter is now called X was priceless—she was genuinely surprised. *"Why would they do that?
+What does 'X' even mean?" she asked.
+Then she added, "Well, I’m going to stick with Twitter, Daddy."* I’ll respect her opinion on that!

+Watch the trailer for yourself.

-<iframe width="560" height="315" src="https://youtube.com/watch?v=lih4yXVza7M&si=kcjDBin6bQILddMO" title="Rochelle App" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lih4yXVza7M?si=zPy8YCFKaIDr1UHv" title="Rochelle App" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Wireframing Her Vision